mxaviersmp/spotify-tracker/README.md

 # spotify-stats

-A Spotify API to colect statistics from users played musics
+A Spotify API to collect statistics from users played musics